algorandfoundation/xGov/Proposals/xgov-130.md

 ## Additional information

-Specific rules and procedures for this community contest will be formulated together with Algorand Technologies and Algorand Foundation and announced within one month of the proposal passing.
+Specific rules and procedures for this community contest will be formulated together with Algorand Foundation and Algorand Technologies and announced within one month of the proposal passing.
+The target repositories for this content will likely be go-algorand, go-algorand-sdk, py-algorand-sdk, and js-algorand-sdk, pending agreement from Algorand Technologies and Algorand Foundation.
 To be eligible for the contest, no work started prior to the kickoff announcement will be eligible.
 Additional terms may apply and will be communicated in due course in the Algorand Discord server.
 All code contributions will be open source under the license of the repository to which the code was merged.
+All funds will go directly to prizes for the winning developers whose eligible PRs are merged successfully as determined by Algorand Foundation and Algorand Technologies.
+Exactly zero (0) Algos of the grant will go to me.